wtp43/obsidian-vault/Algos/Dijkstra's Shortest Path Algorithm.md

 1. Initialize `dist` array to `math.inf` with `dist[start]=0`
 2. Maintain priority queue (PQ) of key-value pairs `(node index, distance)`
 3. Insert `(start,0)` into PQ and loop while PQ is not empty
-4. Iterate over all edges outwards from current node and relax each edge appending
+4. Iterate over all edges outwards from current node and relax each edge appending the neighbouring node if it was relaxed,

 # Implementation